Farmers' suicides in the United States: Iowa

-Philip Fetter, of Chelsea, took his own life on July 25, 1982, aged 47, leaving his wife of 24 years, Norma, to care for ten children on her own, as well as overwhelming debt.
+47-year-old Philip Fetter, of Chelsea, took his own life on July 25, 1982, leaving his wife of 24 years, Norma, to care for ten children on her own, and to cope with overwhelming debt.
 Their farm and house were sold back to the Federal Land Bank at a substantial loss.
 Norma survived her husband by 37 years.
 She died in 2019, aged 85.

+On July 31, 1984, 56-year-old Kenneth Meisgeier hanged himself in the machine shed on his farm in Arlington after declaring bankruptcy.
+He was found by his son.
+Meisgeier belonged to the most at-risk group of farmers, who were over 50 and could not see a way forward.

 On April 3, 1985, Daniel Cutler, of Sioux City, shot himself at an abandoned farmstead on his way back home to his wife, Karen, after visiting family.
 Cutler, 38, left a message hinting at where his suicide note could be found.
 "The opening statement of the suicide note was 'The farm killed me,'" Karen (now Heidman) said.
+Cutler became deeply indebted and the value of his farmland had depreciated significantly.

+On December 9, 1985, Dale Burr, 63, of Lone Tree fatally shot himself, in the presence of a police officer, after killing his wife Emily, 64; John Hughes, 46, a bank president; and a neighboring farmer, Richard Goody.
+38. At the time of his death, Burr was in debt more than $500,000.
+He left a note beside his wife's body that said, "I'm sorry.
+I can't take the problems anymore."
+The news shocked the entire state, including Governor Terry Branstad, who knew the banker's family.
+Burr had been pressured by his bank, Hills Bank and Trust Company, to sell his livestock and machinery to pay some of his debt.
+He had been in a dispute with Goody regarding farming 80 acre of land.